Lowest Mortgage Rate in Canada. Starting from 1.99%

 Lender Policies

 Here again, this one isn't necessarily all about your mortgage rate.
-Lenders tend to offer the same mortgage product for renewal, and a request for changes or different options could change your rate, incur new fees, or simply not exist with that lender (e.g. better pre-payment privileges).
+Lenders may offer a less-flexible mortgage product for renewal, so requesting changes or different options could alter your rate offer, incur new fees, or simply not be available with that lender (e.g. more generous pre-payment privileges).

 Your Renewal Decision: Stay or Switch?